thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

         title: 'In the opened "Manage layouts" window, turn on the "Divider" option;'
     3:
         image: /images/user-guide/ui/widgets/actions/guide/mob-layout-6-pe.png
         title: 'Now we have two layouts.
-Optionally you can change the size of the windows in a certain percentage ratio to each other.
+Optionally, you can adjust the size of the windows in a certain percentage ratio relative to each other.
 Click "Save";'

 mob-layout-2:
     0: